mhanans/HANYA.KNOW/README.md

 ### Source Code Q&A Ingestion

 Visit the **Source Code Q&A** page in the admin UI (or call `POST /api/source-code/sync`) to index the repository under `backend/source-code/`.
 The backend walks the folder, chunks files by line ranges, generates embeddings, and upserts records into the `code_embeddings` table.
 Use the page controls or `GET /api/source-code/status` to see the last run, duration, and number of processed files/chunks.
 The job automatically skips common build directories such as `node_modules`, `.git`, `dist`, `bin`, and `obj`.

+If you enable GitHub login for repository imports, configure your GitHub OAuth application's redirect URI to the Source Code page (for example `https://your-frontend.example.com/source-code`).
+After GitHub redirects back, the page exchanges the code for an access token and offers a repository/branch picker before triggering the sync job.